exom-dev/lirouter/README.md

 >You must manually call the `render` function, once, after adding all the routes.
 >If you don't, the page won't render when it's first loaded.
 >
->After that, the `navigate` renders the page automatically.
+>After that, the `navigate` function renders the page automatically.

 ## Routes